nchandola/GettingAndCleaningData/README.md

 Step 4: New Tidy Data file is created by running the last line of code (under STEP 5 section) in run_analysis.R file, and a copy has been uploaded to github.

-Step 5: Manually generate a codebook and upload to codebook.txt
+Step 5: Manually generate a codebook and upload to github as codebook.txt